 Each state has a unique set of instructions and forms, which you will complete for that state's teacher license.
 Complete the application form and provide all requested materials.
 Note that many states require the use of their own fingerprint card and will conduct their own criminal background check.
 States often require you to pass their specific licensure examinations (in addition to MTLE exams) and sometimes additional coursework.
 Many states will require an Institutional Verification Form.
 If the state requires this form, they will provide it as part of their application process.
 Please verify that all of your Minnesota licensure requirements are completed (coursework, edTPA, student teaching, and MTLE tests) before submitting an institutional verification form to the CEHSP Accreditation, Licensing & Field Experience Office.
 Please also include your student id number on the top right hand corner of the Institutional Verification form.

 Out of state verification of program completion form:

 Many states will require a verification of program completion form to be completed by the institution where teacher preparation was completed.
-Please email this form to the UMD licensure officer: Lisa Kittelson, [email protected]
+Please email this form to [email protected]

 EdTPA changes (April 3, 2020): The Governor has suspended the edTPA requirement due to the COVID-19 public health emergency.
 This suspension remains in effect as long as the health emergency is in place.
 The department has submitted to the Legislature a permanent rule change to remove the edTPA requirement from administrative rule, providing approved preparation programs flexibility in how they assess teacher candidates' performance in the Wisconsin Teacher Standards.
 We expect this rule change to be in place in early summer 2021.